Skip to Main Content

 COPE (Committee on Publication Ethics) discusses a case where an author seeks withdrawal of an accepted manuscript from a predatory journal.

-Attorney Sara F. Hawkin's blog offers advice on when and how to file a DCMA (Digital Millennium Copyright Act) Takedown Notice, and also a sample DCMA Takedown Notice template.
+Attorney Sara F. Hawkin's blog offers advice on when and how to file a DCMA (Digital Millennium Copyright Act) Takedown Notice, and also a sample DCMA takedown notice template.

 Can I cite an article I found in a predatory journal?

 It is usually best NOT to do so, since doing so only enables predatory cycle and lends legitimacy to the predatory journal.
 However, it is a difficult decision and one that can be made only by very close, critical reading of the article.
+Authors of systematic reviews should be careful not to cite articles from predatory journals.

 What is a predatory conference?

 Invitations to present at predatory conferences can be identified through many of the same telltale signs as invitations to submit to predatory journals.
+Names of predatory conferences may vary in only the most minute detail from legitimate conferences from those of legitimate conferences.
+Read more about predatory conferences.